Florida Acupuncture Physician

 Primary Care Provider under Florida Statute Chapter 457.

 At Díaz Acupuncture & Integrative Health, your care goes beyond symptom management.
-As a Florida-licensed Acupuncture Physician, Adalys E. Díaz uses modern diagnostic tools alongside Eastern medicine principles to uncover root causes
+As a Florida-licensed Acupuncture Physician, Adalys E. Díaz uses modern diagnostic tools alongside Eastern medicine principles to uncover root causes and build a treatment plan designed specifically for you.

 As your Acupuncture Physician, Adalys is authorized under Florida law to: